Drive (2011 film): Filming and cinematography

 Every movie has to have a heart – a place where it defines itself – and in every movie I've made there's always a scene that does that.
 On Drive, it was hard for me to wrap my head around it.
 I realized I needed to show in one situation that Driver is the hopelessly romantic knight, but he's also completely psychotic and is willing to use any kind of violence to protect innocence.
 But that scene was never written.
 As I was going along, it just kind of popped up.

 In March 2012, Interiors, an online journal concerned with the relationship between architecture and film, published an issue that discussed how space is used in this scene.
 The issue highlights Refn's use of constricted space and his way of creating a balance between romance and violence.

-Using the Arri Alexa camera, cinematographer Newton Thomas Sigel shot the film digitally.
+Using an Arri Alexa camera, cinematographer Newton Thomas Sigel shot the film digitally.
 According to executive producer David Lancaster, the film has abundant, evocative, intense images of Los Angeles that are not often seen.
 "From the little seen back streets of downtown LA to the dry arid outposts on the peaks of the desert landscape surrounding it, Siegel has re-imagined an LA all the way down to the rocky cliffs by the sea."

 Car scenes were filmed with a "biscuit rig," a camera car rig developed for the film Seabiscuit (2003).
 It allowed stunt driver Robert Nagle to steer the car, freeing Gosling to concentrate on acting.
 Consistent with Refn's usual visual style, wide-angle lenses were used extensively by cinematographer Sigel, who avoided hand-held camera work.
 Preferring to keep the film more "grounded" and authentic, he also avoided the use of computer-generated imagery (CGI).
 Budget restrictions were also a factor in this decision.